 While camber gets all the attention, a more effective way to tighten up the handling of your car is to adjust it’s caster angle.
 But what is caster angle, and how does it affect your ride?

-In this guide, we break down everything there is to know about caster angle, it’s different types and the various handling effects it has on your car.
+In this guide, we break down everything there is to know about caster angle, negative and positive caster, and the various handling effects they have on your car.

 What Is Caster Angle?

 While camber is the side-to-side tilt of your tire, caster, also known as “mechanical trail” is the front to rear positioning.
 It doesn’t make much sense without a little context — how can a tire tilt from front to rear since it’s a circle?

 But everything gets a little clearer when you realize we’re talking about the upper and lower mounting of the hub assembly in relation to your tire.